borg286/sevtech/README.md

 * The crafting station is the block that allows the rest to be accessed as tabs in one UI.

-* You can make **one-use-****casts by Melting clay** and pouring it over astone part.
+* You can make **one-use-****casts by Melting clay** and pouring it over a stone part.
 Melting metal, and pouring it onto a  clay cast, consumes the cast in the process.

 * Lasting casts can be made by pouring gold over a stone part.
 These casts won't be consumed by future use.